dtonda8/PASS_W5/README.md

 python3
 ```

-- You may be directed to Microsoft Store (Windows)
+- You may be directed to Microsoft Store (Windows), if so install python from there
 - For mac see this: https://docs.python-guide.org/starting/install3/osx/

 ---